1997, October 1. The END DAY.

 This Will Be a Legend Forever Remembered …

 Crystalis is an absolutely an underrated gem of the NES era of RPGs.
 It has an engaging plot, fun gameplay, and decent replayability to make it a must-play for fans of the RPG genre.
 It’s not as well-known as other games from the era, such as Final Fantasy, Zelda or Dragon Quest, but it is every bit as enjoyable and deserving of attention.
 If you’re a casual video game fan looking for a great RPG to sink your teeth into, give Crystalis a spin.
-You won’t be disappointed.
+It won’t disappoint you.

 (all screenshots taken from a gameplay walkthrough by NintendoComplete.
 Full video: here)